octospacc/sitoctt/en/blog/2022-08-26-sitoctt-da-3-mesi-ad-oggi.md

 This article can probably be considered as the first of a series on the _site philosophy_, if you want to say so.
 To start, what is better to talk about, if not everything that led to the **birth of the site** and began to characterize it?

-When, 3 months ago now, I had just started to conceive the ctt site, one of the things I felt was that I didn't have a **place** in which to arrange my stuff - the stuff to be preserved and shared publicly, at least - in a way that made it **tidy, available, watchable, usable, and leak-proof**.
+When, 3 months ago now, I had just started to conceive the ctt site, one of the things I felt was that I didn't have a **place** in which to arrange my stuff - the stuff to be preserved and shared publicly, at least - in a way that made it **tidy, available, watchable, usable, and loss-proof**.

 ## Let's go back to before